Duramax LML EGR Delete Guide

 Should You Delete the LML EGR?

 Ultimately, this is a personal decision.
 It’s great for gas mileage and improving reliability of the LML.
-However, there are a lot of downsides and potential legal considerations that might outweigh the benefits, especially depending on what state you live in.
+However, there are a lot of downsides and considerations that might outweigh the benefits, especially depending on what state you live in.
 If you do plan on deleting the EGR you might as well delete the DPF and other emissions equipment as well.

 From a performance perspective there really isn’t much logic in deleting the EGR system unless you are chasing crazy power levels.
 Removing the EGR itself doesn’t unlock much in the way of power gains, so unless you are doing a 1000hp+ build you can get away with keeping it on.